adrianbj/TracyDebugger/docs/debug-bar.md

 ## File Editor

 * Supports editing all files in your PW install (you can define the root as /, /site, or /site/templates
-* Can be used as the handler for opening editor links from the debug bar (errors, log files, Captain Hook, ToDo, Template editor, etc), rather than your code editor.
+* Can be used as the handler for opening editor links from the debug bar (errors, log files, Captain Hook, ToDo, Template editor, etc), rather than your code editor
-* Can be enabled as the link handler for live sites only, or local as well if you prefer.
+* Can be enabled as the link handler for live sites only, or local as well if you prefer
-* Has "Test" functionality for all files so if you make a change, it will only appear for you and not other users.
+* Has "Test" functionality for all files so if you make a change, it will only appear for you and not other users
-* Makes a backup of the old version each time you save a change and provides a "Restore Backup" button to instantly revert.
+* Makes a backup of the old version each time you save a change and provides a "Restore Backup" button to instantly revert
 * Supports in-code search & replace with CMD+F
 * Syntax highlighting/linting for PHP, CSS, and JS
-* This replaces the Template Editor panel, so that one has been removed.
+* This replaces the Template Editor panel, so that one has been removed
 * Handles fatal errors gracefully - this is the biggest feature in my opinion.
 The problem with most online file editors is that if you accidentally make a code change that results in a fatal error, it can be impossible to fix and resave because the system is not functional.
 This editor gets around this problem by using Tracy's custom error handling which allows debug bar panels to continue to work, so you can manually fix the problem, or click the "Restore Backup" button.
 Of course if you used the "Test" option, you don't even need to worry, because you are the only one to see the version with the error anyway.

-As a follow up to that last point.
-I have used the excellent ProcessFileEdit module for helping to debug some issues on other people's sites without needing FTP access, but a couple of times I have made a fatal error mistake and had to get them to restore the file, so this really is a huge feature for me!
+* Red icon: Test code is being rendered.
+* Green icon: Saved template file is being rendered.

+**Action buttons (some only available when relevant):**
+* **Test**: reloads the page using the code in the editor - no changes are made to the template file or the code served to all other users of the site.
+* **Save**: saves the editor code to the template file, making this a live and permanent change.
+* **Reset**: re-loads the page (and the code in the editor) with the code from the saved file.
+This is no different from loading the page again, but different from clicking the "reload" button in your browser which will actually send the test code again.
+* **Restore**: returns the code for the file to the last saved version (restored from automatic backup of the file)

+**Possible use scenarios**
+* Use this panel similarly to your dev console for tweaking CSS/HTML - it still requires a page reload, but there are likely less clicks than your normal workflow.
+* Tweak a live site if you're away from your computer and need a quick way to fix something, but want the ability to test first without breaking something temporarily due to a simple syntax error mistake or more serious code mistakes.
+* Add debug statements: `bd()`, `d()`, `fl()` etc to your file code without editing touching the actual files.

 ## Mail Interceptor
 Intercepts all outgoing emails sent using `wireMail()` and displays them in the panel.
 Ideal for form submission testing.
 This panel is activated when enabled, so it's best to enable it from the Panel Selector using the sticky option when needed.